youldash/NCCC/README.md

 ### Objectives

 While implementing your code, you may assume that user input is always correct, and files are correctly formatted.
 In reality however, this is **NOT** always the case as typical data sets can be stored in more-complex forms.
-For such cases *exception handling* are indeed helpful.
+For such cases *exception handling* is indeed helpful.

 #### Task 1: Project Structure